top of page

 Excel Hell: Are Spreadsheets Helping or Hurting you Business?

-While Excel spreadsheets may have gotten the job done while you were launching your business, there's a good chance it's holding you back now.
+While Excel spreadsheets may have gotten the job done when you were launching your business, there's a good chance they're holding you back now.
 In your organization, think about how much effort goes into entering data into spreadsheets and emailing them around your organization.
-Then other employees read them daily—no value added to the customer and a significant loss in productivity.
+Then, other employees read them daily, and no value was added to the customer, resulting in a significant loss in productivity.

 Do any of the following bullet points sound familiar?